leolanese/Angular-NodeJS/README.md

 # NodeJS and Angular

-> Testing BE NodeJS API from FE Angular standalone components
+> Full-Stack Angular-NodeJS.
+Simple using FE Angular and NodeJS as BE

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.